AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 ### Reporting and analytics

-- **Commerce Intelligence tools:** Advanced Reporting is included with Adobe Commerce and Magento Open Source.
-This feature gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs.
-See [advanced reporting](https://experienceleague.adobe.com/en/docs/commerce-admin/start/reporting/business-intelligence#advanced-reporting) in the _Admin Getting Started Guide_.

 - **Adobe Commerce Intelligence:** Commerce Intelligence, a core capability of Adobe Commerce, provides best practice insights across multiple data sources, allowing merchants to make scientific data-driven decisions and take clear and informed actions.
 See the [_Commerce Intelligence User Guide_](https://experienceleague.adobe.com/en/docs/commerce-business-intelligence/mbi/getting-started).

+- **Adobe Analytics:**  Adobe Analytics offers a powerful solution to track, analyze, and optimize your online store's performance.
+Adobe Analytics helps eCommerce businesses gain deeper insights into customer behavior, product performance, conversion rates, and other key metrics, enabling data-driven decision-making.

 - **Google Analytics:** Use Google Analytics to track customer behavior, traffic sources, and conversion rates.

+- **Additional Commerce Intelligence tools:** Advanced Reporting is included with Adobe Commerce and Magento Open Source.
+This feature gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs, see [advanced reporting](https://experienceleague.adobe.com/en/docs/commerce-admin/start/reporting/business-intelligence#advanced-reporting) in the _Admin User Guide_ for more information.

 ### Conclusion